craftablescience/vmflib-godot/README.md

 License
 -------

-vmflib is provided freely under the Simplified BSD License.
+vmflib2 is provided freely under the Simplified BSD License.
 See LICENSE for full details.